JoshH7042/university-projects/README.md

 ## Projects

 ### 1. [Advanced Topics In Statistics Inference and Classification](./Advanced-Topics-In-Statistics-Inference-and-Classification)
-*A detailed exploration of statistical inference and classification methods.*
+*A detailed exploration of statistical inference and classification methods.
+This work covers Bayesian inferencing using JAGS and classification techniques in R. Includes a Bayesian mixture model for reaction time analysis and performance comparison of multiple classification algorithms*

 **Tools:** R, Statsmodels, Classification Algorithms, Cross-validation